phac-nml/snvphyl-galaxy/docs/install/galaxy.md

 ## Import SNVPhyl Galaxy workflows

-The current SNVPhyl Galaxy workflows can be found at [workflows/SNVPhyl/0.2](workflows/SNVPhyl/0.2).
-Please import the `*.ga` workflows into Galaxy by navigating to **Workflow > Upload or import workflow**.
+The current SNVPhyl Galaxy workflows can be found at [SNVPhyl 0.2 Paired-end][] and [SNVPhyl 0.2 Paired-end invalid positions][].
+Please import these workflow files into Galaxy by navigating to **Workflow > Upload or import workflow**.
 On completion you should have a set of workflows available.

 ![snvphyl-import-workflows][]